DNP Women’s Health Nurse Practitioner (WHNP)

 By integrating advanced science with principles of ethics and leadership, the WHNP curriculum will position you to practice at the highest level of women’s health care.

-Offered on a full-time basis, the WHNP specialization includes:
+Offered on a full-time or part-time basis, the WHNP specialization includes:

 - 69 credits